Polyendocrine Metabolic Ovarian Syndrome (PMOS or previously PCOS)

 • Infertility

-Unlike many other causes of infertility, the diagnosis of PCOS is fairly straightforward.
-According to the Rotterdam criteria, a woman has PCOS if she meets two of the following three conditions:
+Unlike many other causes of infertility, the diagnosis of PMOS (PCOS) is fairly straightforward.
+According to the Rotterdam criteria, a woman has PMOS (PCOS) if she meets two of the following three conditions:

 • Infrequent periods (greater than 35 days between cycles)